 There’s something about a big roast dinner - and you don’t have to give that up when you go veggie or vegan.
 I cook this most Christmases and everyone loves it, including the meat-eaters!
 But it’s far too nice to limit to once a year.
 Serve with roast potatoes, mixed vegetables such as carrots, broccoli and sprouts - and gallons of gravy.

-2 tbsp vegan margarine, eg Pure, Suma or Biona OR about 1½ tbsp extra oil
+- 2 tbsp vegan margarine, eg Pure, Suma or Biona OR about 1½ tbsp extra oil

-550g/16oz cashew nuts - grind them in a food processor but not too fine.
+- 550g/16oz cashew nuts - pulse them in a food processor but not too fine.
 Leave some texture

 Filling: choose from one of these